robske110/IDDataLogger/docs/config.md

 `base-updaterate` Updaterate for the car values.
 (Note: Data will only be written to db when data changed.)

-`increased-updaterate` This updaterate will be used while the car is charging or hvac is active.
+`increased-updaterate` This updaterate will be used while the car is charging or hvac is active, or if the last update was during the last 6 minutes (which will mainly be while driving).

 `db.host` The host of the postgres db server